reismgadsden/SkyrimLocCrawl/readme.md

 <img src="./markdownassets/singleresulturl.png" width="50%">
 <br/>
 <br/>
 At the bottom of the wiki page there will be some extra options depending on how you arrived to that page.
 Below is how to return back to the start page after clicking an element from the reactive search.
-If you want to learn about the options for results displayed from other ways click one of the following: <a href="all_loc">All locations</a>, <a href="rand_loc">Random location</a>; or simply scroll to the sections below.
+If you want to learn about the options for results displayed from other ways click one of the following: <a href="#all_loc">All locations</a>, <a href="#rand_loc">Random location</a>; or simply scroll to the sections below.
 <br/>
 <img src="./markdownassets/singleresultback.png" width="50%">